-The fourth Sunday before Christmas Day marks the beginning of the Advent season, in which Christians prepare to celebrate the birth of Jesus.
-In this series we look at the five women mentioned in Christ’s lineage in Matthew 1:1-17: Tamar, Rahab, Ruth, Bathsheba, and Mary.
+The fourth Sunday before Christmas Day marks the beginning of Advent.
+In this 5-part Advent series we look at the women in Christ’s lineage: Tamar, Rahab, Ruth, Bathsheba, and Mary.
 Read Tamar’s story in Genesis 38.

-Tamar is the first woman mentioned in the genealogy recorded in Matthew 1:1-17.
+Tamar is the first woman mentioned in the genealogy of Jesus recorded in Matthew 1:1-17.

 Here’s where things get interesting; even scandalous to Western eyes.